-U.S. macroeconomic data released in February revealed an ongoing resiliency in the macroeconomic environment despite persistent headwinds.
-The second estimate of Gross Domestic Product for the fourth quarter of 2021 showed that the U.S. grew at an annualized rate of 7.0%, in line with the consensus expectation.
-The unemployment rate was slightly higher than the consensus estimate, climbing from 3.9% in December to 4.0% in January while the participation rate climbed to 62.2%.
-The January Consumer Price Index, released February 10, continued to defy gravity with a year-over-year increase of 7.5% which was above the consensus expectation.
-Fourth quarter aggregate operating earnings were on track to climb over 8% quarter-over-quarter while increasing more than 67% year-over-year.
-With nearly 95% of companies reporting, more than 79% met or exceeded analyst estimates.
+Despite ongoing tightening of monetary policy and concerns about its future pace, data released in February showed a steady U.S. economy, a persistently tight labor market and a slightly slower pace of inflation, albeit above estimates.
+The second estimate of Gross Domestic Product for the fourth quarter of 2022 showed that the U.S. continued to grow by an annualized rate of 2.7%, slightly below the consensus expectation of 2.9%.
+The December unemployment rate of 3.4% was a decline from the prior month and better than the consensus estimate, while the participation rate ticked up to 62.4%.
+The January Consumer Price Index, released February 14, showed a year-over-year increase of 6.4% – lower than the prior month but above the consensus expectation of 6.2%.
+Fourth quarter aggregate operating earnings were on track to decline 3.6% quarter-over-quarter while decreasing more than 5.8% year-over-year.
+With over 95% of S&P 500® Index companies reporting, 73% met or exceeded analyst estimates.

-Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 25.75 in February.
-Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 22.56% for the month.
-February’s 3.2 percentage point spread between S&P 500® Index realized volatility and average implied volatility, often referred to as the Volatility Risk Premium, was below its historical monthly average of 4.1% for the first time in 16 months.
-The VIX® opened February at 21.96 and reached an intra-month low of 19.96 on February 9.
-As the equity market decline intensified and Russia invaded Ukraine, the VIX® climbed to an intra-month high of 31.02 on February 23.
-The VIX® ended the month at 30.15.
+Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 20.06 in February.
+Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 15.47% for the month.
+The 4.59 percentage-point spread between realized volatility and average implied volatility is above the historical average spread between the two statistics.
+The VIX® ended January at 19.40 and quickly reached an intra-month low of 17.87 on February 1 before climbing to an intra-month high of 22.87 on February 21.
+The VIX® ended February at 20.70.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.